-- provide for recovery of operating costs and capital investments, and - move our earned returns closer to those allowed by regulators.
+- provide for recovery of operating costs and capital investments, and - provide the opportunity to improve our earned returns as allowed by regulators.

 With regards to the timing and plans for future filings, the assessment of our need for rate relief and the development of rate case plans takes into consideration short-term and long-term needs, as well as specific factors that can affect the timing of rate filings.
 Such factors include, but are not limited to, in-service dates of major capital investments and the timing of changes in major revenue and expense items.
-We filed general rate cases in Washington in May 2011 and in Idaho in July 2011.
-The following is a summary of our authorized rates of return in each jurisdiction:
+We filed general rate cases in Washington in May 2011 (which was settled with new rates effective January 1, 2012) and in Idaho in July 2011 (which was settled with new rates effective October 1, 2011).
+We filed a general rate case in Washington in April 2012 and we expect to file a general rate case in Idaho in the second half of 2012.